mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 ```

 ### Dependency Injection
-AutoRepo is designed to work well with any arbitrary dependency injection framework.
+Kernl is designed to work well with any arbitrary dependency injection framework.
 I will demonstrate with Dagger, but
 the pattern should be similar for any dependency injection framework

 ```kotlin